tiagoc-santos/ASA-Projects/README.md

 # ASA Projects
 Analysis and Synthesis of Algorithms 2023/2024 Projects.

-Here you can find the projects statements, my proposed solutions and the mandatory reports (written in portuguese).
+Here you can find the project's statements, our proposed solutions and the mandatory reports (written in portuguese).

 ## Grades: